 A: No, effective December 20, 2016, the Commission changed the rules so that an unlicensed assistant can no longer host an open house.

-Q: May the unlicensed assistant place "for sale" signs; open a property or accompany inspectors; place newspaper advertisements as directed by the broker?
+Q: May the unlicensed assistant place "for sale" signs or place newspaper advertisements as directed by the broker?

 A: Yes, subject to the following guidelines.
 Commission Rule 535.5(g) provides that answering the telephone and acts of a clerical or secretarial nature do not require a license.
 Clerical or secretarial employees need not be licensed so long as they do not engage in solicitation and do not hold themselves out as licensed agents.
 Further, Commission Rule 535.5(g) also states that an unlicensed clerical or secretarial employee, identified to callers as such, may confirm information concerning the size, price and terms of property advertised.
 Taken together, this means that an unlicensed person may, after identifying himself or herself as an unlicensed person, confirm information previously advertised to callers or persons dropping by.
 The unlicensed person should not give information about properties other than that inquired about, and should refer any requests for information regarding other properties to a licensed agent.
 For example, the assistant might confirm that a particular property called about has three bedrooms and one bath, as previously advertised; however, the assistant may not attempt to identify properties which instead have two baths and bring these to the attention of the caller.
 Such questions must be referred to a license holder.
 The assistant should not attempt to "qualify" the caller in any respect.
 Many other duties that are administrative in nature can be safely performed, such as inputting data into a computer or typing contracts, but, only as specifically directed by a license holder.
 Support personnel can order supplies, schedule maintenance, and all the other things that are involved in keeping the office open.
 Bookkeeping and office management functions may be performed by an unlicensed assistant, as discussed immediately below.